electricimp/Google-PubSub/README.md

 publisher <- GooglePubSub.Publisher(PROJECT_ID, oAuthTokenProvider, TOPIC_NAME);
 ```

-### Callbacks and Errors Processing
+### Callbacks and Error Processing

 All requests that are made to Google Cloud Pub/Sub service are asynchronous.
-Every method that sends a request can take an optional callback function which will be called when the operation is completed, successfully or not.
+Every method that sends a request can take an optional callback parameter, a function which will be called when the operation is completed, successfully or not.
 Details of every callback are described in the corresponding methods.

 Every callback has at least one parameter - *error* - an instance of *GooglePubSub.Error* class.
-If *error* is *null* the operation has been executed successfully.
+If *error* is `null` the operation has been executed successfully.
 Otherwise, *error* contains the details of the occurred error:

-- *type* - error type,
+- *type* - error type
-- *details* - human readable details of the error,
+- *details* - human readable details of the error
-- *httpStatus* - the returned HTTP status code (not for all error types),
+- *httpStatus* - the returned HTTP status code (not for all error types)
-- *httpResponse* - response body of the failed request (not for all error types).
+- *httpResponse* - response body of the failed request (not for all error types)

 Error types are the following: